 It’s nice to have one big, reliable sage bush at the corner of the garden.
-One plant usually provides enough herb for most families, and its flowers are strongly attractive to wild and domesticated bees.
-Even hummingbirds will stop for a sip.
+One plant usually provides enough herb for most households, and its flowers are strongly attractive to wild and domesticated bees.
+Even hummingbirds will stop for a sip of the generous nectar.
 Propagating by cuttings is easier with sage than growing from seed, but both can be achieved with a little care.
-Follow along with this handy How to Grow Sage from seeds Guide and grow some flavour.
-Great fresh or dried.!
+Continue reading below for some top tips on how to grow sage from seed.

 Easy but slow